 Restoration Project is a WMBE-certified woman- operated business.
-Our dedicated staff and volunteers are supervised by Eloise Newell, founding director and Robert Young, thrift store manager.
+Our dedicated staff and volunteers are supervised by Eloise Newell, founding director and Robert Young, resale store manager.

 Our director is a former teacher and a certified peer specialist trained by National Transitions Centers as a peer supporter and advocate for individuals with mental illnesses, and an agent for system change.
 She has extensive experience working with individuals with mental illnesses.